 5 Myths About 3D Printing in Surgery, Busted!

 3D modeling and printing has been around since the 1980s, with use of the technology in healthcare growing year on year.
-Now, 3D printing for surgery is becoming common practice for many surgeons dealing with increasingly complex cases across the world.
+Now, 3D printing for orthopedic, cardiac, neurosurgery etc. is becoming common practice for many surgeons in all specialties dealing with increasingly complex cases across the world.
 With increased use of the technology, there are more opinions than ever on its value, usability and usefulness in surgery.

 So how can you tell the facts from fiction?
 Don’t worry - we’ve broken down some of the most common myths versus reality below, so that you can make up your own mind.

 1. “3D anatomical models don’t add enough value”

-This is a typical misunderstanding of surgeons who haven’t tried 3D modeling before.
+This is a typical misunderstanding of surgeons who haven’t tried 3D printing before.
 The experience of an increasing number of surgeons around the world who now rely on patient-specific 3D models for surgical planning is quite the opposite.
 Indeed, there is a growing body of published medical study data that is quantifying the transformative benefits of the use of 3D printed models for surgical planning.

 In a recent study of 100 patients, amazingly 52% of surgeons reported that they changed their plan for a complex surgery when they used a 3D model during planning, with a further 47% reporting the models helped them confirm the optimal plan much faster and with more certainty, compared to relying solely on 2D MRI and CT images.
 Planning procedures aided by 3D models leads to an average reduction of 62 minutes per case, and an average reduction of stay in hospital for the patient of 16%.

 2. “3D printing is too expensive”

 This statement would have been true back before the 2010’s, when 3D printers were both expensive to buy and use, but with recent technology advancements some of the highest quality 3D printers cost as little as $5,000 and can sit on a desk in a lab or even in a doctor’s office, as opposed to needing an expensively fitted out 3D printing laboratory.